-Across OECD countries column (1) shows that autonomous government schools obtain significantly higher management scores than regular government schools.
+Across OECD countries column (1) of Table 3 shows that autonomous government schools obtain significantly higher management scores than regular government schools (the omitted base category).
 The difference is large and significant: the management score of autonomous schools is 0.233 of a standard deviation higher relative to regular government schools, which amounts to about 13% of the gap in management between (say) the UK and India.
 Interestingly, the coefficient on private schools is negative suggesting that their higher pupil outcomes in earlier tables may be due to the type of pupils attending them.
 The base of the table has a test of the difference between autonomous government schools and private schools and finds this is significant across all specifications.